AmanSawhney/Can-I-recycle-that/README.md

 <h1>Unfortunately due to poor adoption and due to Parse shutting down its server, this project has been retired. </h1>
+<h4>Note: qwefghnm was my old account, it has been replaced by this account as that account was hacked and resulted in vulgar things that I would rather not be associated with </h4>
 <h1>The Herricks High School Recycling App </h1>

 <h2> The Problems </h2>